-The Reforming American Immigration for Strong Employment (RAISE) Act, sponsored by Senators Tom Cotton (R-Ark.) and David Perdue (R-Ga.), is critical legislation to finally reform U.S. immigration law to favor the national interest and recognize the American people as the primary stakeholders in their nation’s immigration policy.
+The Reforming American Immigration for a Strong Economy (RAISE) Act, sponsored by Senators Tom Cotton (R-Ark.) and David Perdue (R-Ga.), is critical legislation to finally reform U.S. immigration law to favor the national interest and recognize the American people as the primary stakeholders in their nation’s immigration policy.
 The RAISE Act overhauls our green card process by creating a merit-based immigration system and establishing sustainable immigration levels.

 Immigrants selected for their job skills currently comprise only about 6 percent of the current immigrant flow.
 Significantly reducing overall immigration and eliminating preferences for extended family members, known as chain migration, would ensure that those selected to come to the U.S. would be more likely to succeed, and would complement, rather than compete with, American workers.